phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 2175377
+#Number of Trump Tweets: 980831
-#Number of Trump Tweets: 980761
+#Number of Sanders Tweets: 283670
-#Number of Clinton Tweets: 633242
+#Number of Rubio Tweets: 274086
-#Number of Sanders Tweets: 283620
+#Total Number of Tweets: 0
-#Number of Rubio Tweets: 274061
+#Number of Clinton Tweets: 0
-#Number of Carson Tweets: 175028
+#Number of Carson Tweets: 0
-#Number of Bush Tweets: 119954
+#Number of Bush Tweets: 0
 ---